Ambiguity: Mathematical interpretation of ambiguity

-Logical ambiguity and self-contradiction is analogous to visual ambiguity and impossible objects, such as the Necker cube and impossible cube, or many of the drawings of M. C. Escher.
+Logical ambiguity and self-contradiction are analogous to visual ambiguity and impossible objects, such as the Necker cube and impossible cube, or many of the drawings of M. C. Escher.

 Constructed language

 Some languages have been created with the intention of avoiding ambiguity, especially lexical ambiguity.
-Lojban and Loglan are two related languages which have been created for this, focusing chiefly on syntactic ambiguity as well.
+Lojban and Loglan are two related languages that have been created for this, focusing chiefly on syntactic ambiguity.
 The languages can be both spoken and written.
-These languages are intended to provide a greater technical precision over big natural languages, although historically, such attempts at language improvement have been criticized.
+These languages are intended to provide greater technical precision over natural languages, although historically, such attempts at language improvement have been criticized.
 Languages composed from many diverse sources contain much ambiguity and inconsistency.
 The many exceptions to syntax and semantic rules are time-consuming and difficult to learn.

 Biology

 In structural biology, ambiguity has been recognized as a problem for studying protein conformations.
-The analysis of a protein three-dimensional structure consists in dividing the macromolecule into subunits called domains.
-The difficulty of this task arises from the fact that different definitions of what a domain is can be used (e.g. folding autonomy, function, thermodynamic stability, or domain motions), which sometimes results in a single protein having different—yet equally valid—domain assignments.
+The analysis of a protein's three-dimensional structure consists in dividing the macromolecule into subunits called domains.
+The difficulty of this task arises from the fact that different definitions of what a domain is can be used (e.g., folding autonomy, function, thermodynamic stability, or domain motions), which sometimes results in a single protein having different—yet equally valid—domain assignments.

 Christianity and Judaism

 Christianity and Judaism employ the concept of paradox synonymously with "ambiguity".
-Many Christians and Jews endorse Rudolf Otto's description of the sacred as 'mysterium tremendum et fascinans', the awe-inspiring mystery which fascinates humans.
-The apocryphal Book of Judith is noted for the "ingenious ambiguity" expressed by its heroine e.g. she says to the villain of the story, Holofernes, "my lord will not fail to achieve his purposes".

-The orthodox Catholic writer G. K. Chesterton regularly employed paradox to tease out the meanings in common concepts which he found ambiguous or to reveal meaning often overlooked or forgotten in common phrases: the title of one of his most famous books, Orthodoxy (1908), itself employed such a paradox.
+Many Christians and Jews endorse Rudolf Otto's description of the sacred as 'mysterium tremendum et fascinans,' the awe-inspiring mystery that fascinates humans.
+The orthodox Catholic writer G. K. Chesterton regularly employed paradox to tease out the meanings in common concepts that he found ambiguous or to reveal meaning often overlooked or forgotten in common phrases: the title of one of his most famous books, Orthodoxy (1908), itself employed such a paradox.

 Music

-In music, pieces or sections which confound expectations and may be or are interpreted simultaneously in different ways are ambiguous, such as some polytonality, polymeter, other ambiguous meters or rhythms, and ambiguous phrasing, or (Stein 2005, p.
+In music, pieces or sections that confound expectations and may be, or are, interpreted simultaneously in different ways are ambiguous.
+Examples being some polytonality, polymeter, other ambiguous meters or rhythms, and ambiguous phrasing, or (Stein 2005, p.
 79) any aspect of music.
 The music of Africa is often purposely ambiguous.
 To quote Sir Donald Francis Tovey (1935, p.
 195), "Theorists are apt to vex themselves with vain efforts to remove uncertainty just where it has a high aesthetic value."

 Visual art

 In visual art, certain images are visually ambiguous, such as the Necker cube, which can be interpreted in two ways.
 Perceptions of such objects remain stable for a time, then may flip, a phenomenon called multistable perception.
 The opposite of such ambiguous images are impossible objects.

-Pictures or photographs may also be ambiguous at the semantic level: the visual image is unambiguous, but the meaning and narrative may be ambiguous: is a certain facial expression one of excitement or fear, for instance?